 Travel teams: Usually 1 - 3 teams per division, dependent on the number of participants.
 Each team will seek to have 1 - 3 practices a week on average.
-The parents at each level will have input on how many tournaments each travel team participates in.

-Red White & Blue: Refer to RWB Policy
+Mite Red White & Blue (which is not considered a travel team): Refer to RWB Policy

-Squirts: The Squirts will play around 25 to 35 games.
+Squirts: The Squirts will play around 25 to 35 games\.

-Peewees: The Peewees will play around 35 to 45 games.
+Peewees: The Peewees will play around 35 to 45 games\.

 Bantams: Last step before high school hockey.
-The Bantams play 40 to 50 games.
+The Bantams play 40 to 50 games\.
 This is the level where full body contact hockey begins.